JShad30/solar-system-quiz/README.md

 ## User Experience

 Before beginning the build of the site, I created wireframes to help with the design.
-These can be found in the following link:.....................
+These can be found in the following link: https://github.com/JShad30/solar-system-quiz/tree/master/wireframes

 ### Example uses of site